Science, technology, engineering and maths for girls

 Another trend is for STEM companies to send mentors into schools to develop children’s skills and interest.
 ‘We send young male and female engineers into primary schools to do things like games and workshops, giving children an idea of the opportunities that are open to them,’ Jonathan says.
 STEMNET (the Science, Technology, Engineering and Mathematics Network) also has an outreach programme, with 40 per cent of its ambassadors being women.

-There are also a number of STEM-related competitions open to primary school children, such as Make IT Happy (where children are encouraged to help people in their community learn new IT skills) and IET Goblins (where KS2 children design and race their own electric cars).
+There are also a number of STEM-related competitions open to primary school children, such as Make IT Happy (where children are encouraged to help people in their community learn new IT skills) and the Greenpower Trust events (where KS2 children design and race their own electric cars).
 At secondary level, the National Engineering Competition for Girls encourages girls to solve the major challenges in 21st century society through engineering, with cash prizes.

 Books about female scientists for children